 Space Center Houston provides opportunities for students to engage in interactive and hands-on learning while making connections to the wonders of space exploration.
-Space Center Houston is offering a unique opportunity for FIRST® LEGO® League coaches, students and parents a chance to camp next to artifacts that have furthered human space exploration while providing the time and space to work on this year’s challenge.
+Space Center Houston is offering a unique opportunity for FIRST® LEGO® League coaches, students and parents to camp next to artifacts that have furthered human space exploration while providing the time and space to work on this year’s challenge.

 FIRST LEGO League (FLL) teams that register will have a designated space to build and program for the Robot Game and also have opportunities to work on their team Project all while demonstrating Core Values.